 The Job Placement Office, located in Nassau Hall, Room 39, is available to assist students seeking employment and internship opportunities.
 The staff of trained professionals provides a comprehensive service designed to ensure placement in an employment environment consistent with individual academic interest.
-Workshops are scheduled each semester to assist students in developing appropriate prejob training skills.
-Call (516) 572-7132 for further information.
+Workshops are scheduled each semester to assist students in developing appropriate pre-job training skills.
+Call (516) 572-7132 or visit us online at www.ncc.edu/jobplacement.